tiagojfernandes/azmon-labs/README.md

 5. **VMSS Function deployment failures**: Check Azure Function App service plan and managed identity permissions
 6. **Function execution issues**: Verify the Function App has Contributor role on the VMSS resource group
 7. **Storage account naming conflicts**: The lab automatically handles this with random suffixes, but ensure your prefix is ≤16 characters and lowercase alphanumeric only
+8. **Function app naming conflicts**: The lab automatically handles this with random suffixes, but ensure your prefix is ≤50 characters and uses only letters, numbers, and hyphens

 ### Debug Commands